-In the western part of England lived a gentleman of great fortune, whose name was Merton.
-He had a large estate in the Island of Jamaica, where he had passed the greater part of his life, and was master of many servants, who cultivated sugar and other valuable things for his advantage.
-He had only one son, of whom he was excessively fond; and to educate this child properly was the reason of his determining to stay some years in England.
-Tommy Merton, who, at the time he came from Jamaica, was only six years old, was naturally a very goodtempered boy, but unfortunately had been spoiled by too much indulgence.
-While he lived in Jamaica, he had several black servants to wait upon him, who were forbidden upon any account to contradict him.
-If he walked, there always went two negroes with him; one of whom carried a large umbrella to keep the sun from him, and the other was to carry him in his arms whenever he was tired.
-Besides this, he was always dressed in silk or laced clothes, and had a fine gilded carriage, which was borne upon men's shoulders, in which he made visits to his play-fellows.
-His mother was so excessively fond of him that she gave him everything he cried for, and would never let him learn to read because he complained that it made his head ache.
+In one of the western counties of England lived a gentleman of good fortune, named Merton.
+Having a large estate in the Island of Jamaica, he had passed the greater part of his life there, and was master of many servants, who cultivated sugar and other valuable things for his advantage.
+He had only one son, of whom he was exceedingly fond; and to educate this child properly was the reason of his determining to stay some years in England.
+Tommy Merton, who, at the time he came from Jamaica, was only six years old, was naturally a well-disposed, good-natured boy, but unfortunately had been spoiled by too much indulgence.
+While he lived in Jamaica, he had several black servants to wait upon him, who were forbidden to contradict him upon any account.
+If he walked, he was always accompanied by two negroes; one of whom carried a large umbrella to keep the sun from him, and the other was to carry him in his arms whenever he was tired.
+Besides this, he was always dressed in silk or laced clothes, and had a fine gilded carriage, borne upon men's shoulders, in which he made visits to his play-fellows.
+His mother was so excessively fond of him, that she gave him everything he cried for, and would never let him learn to read, because he complained that it made his head ache.

-The consequence of this was, that, though Master Merton had everything he wanted, he became very fretful and unhappy.
-Sometimes he ate sweetmeats till he made himself sick, and then he suffered a great deal of pain, because he would not take bitter physic to make him well.
+The consequence of this was, that though Master Merton had everything he wanted, he became fretful and unhappy.
+Sometimes he ate sweetmeats till he made himself sick, and then he suffered much pain, because he would not take bitter physic to make him well.
 Sometimes he cried for things that it was impossible to give him, and then, as he had never been used to be contradicted, it was many hours before he could be pacified.
-When any company came to dine at the house, he was always to be helped first, and to have the most delicate parts of the meat, otherwise he would make such a noise as disturbed the whole company.
-When his father and mother were sitting at the tea-table with their friends, instead of waiting till they were at leisure to attend him, he would scramble upon the table, seize the cake and bread and butter, and frequently overset the tea-cups.
-By these pranks he not only made himself disagreeable to everybody else, but often met with very dangerous accidents.
-Frequently did he cut himself with knives, at other times throw heavy things upon his head, and once he narrowly escaped being scalded to death by a kettle of boiling water.
+When company came to dine at the house, he was always to be helped first. and to have the most delicate parts of the meat, otherwise he would make such a noise as disturbed everybody.
+When his father and mother were sitting at the tea-table with their friends, instead of waiting till they were at leisure to attend him, he would scramble upon the table, seize the cake and bread and butter, and frequently overset the cups and saucers.
+By these pranks he not only made himself disagreeable to every one, but often met with very dangerous accidents.
+Frequently did he cut himself with knives, at other times pull down heavy things upon his head; and once he narrowly escaped being scalded to death by a kettle of boiling water.
 He was also so delicately brought up, that he was perpetually ill; the least wind or rain gave him a cold, and the least sun was sure to throw him into a fever.
 Instead of playing about, and jumping, and running like other children, he was taught to sit still for fear of spoiling his clothes, and to stay in the house for fear of injuring his complexion.
-By this kind of education, when Master Merton came over to England he could neither write nor read, nor cipher; he could use none of his limbs with ease, nor bear any degree of fatigue; but he was very proud, fretful, and impatient.
+By this sort of education, when Master Merton came over to England, he could neither read, write, nor cipher; he could use none of his limbs with ease, nor bear any degree of fatigue; yet he was very proud, fretful, and impatient.